 - Statement of good faith that the use of the material is not authorized by the copyright owner or you

-- Statement that everything is accurate (again, remember you are liable under penalty of perjury)
+- A statement that everything is accurate (again, remember you are liable under penalty of perjury)

 4. Getting the Content Removed from Search Engines